ifm/documentation/GeneralDoc/imagesDescription.md

 Questions:
-https://polarionsy.intra.ifm/polarion/#/project/O3Rx_01/wiki/Software%20Requirements/SRS%203D%20Computation%20Interface%20_DI_ says that invalid amplitude should be -1?
+https://polarionsy.intra.ifm/polarion/#/project/O3Rx_01/wiki/Software%20Requirements/SRS%203D%20Computation%20Interface%20_DI_ says that invalid amplitude should be -1? https://polarionsy.intra.ifm/polarion/#/project/O3Rx_01/workitem?id=O3R-2146 says amp == 0 is invalid

 Need to understand better the compressed vs. uncompressed algo output.
 Which one is visible to user?
 Can we switch?

 Is the "Gray image" a thing for the O3R?

+Where is the MASK for choosing what to receive from the O3R in ifm3d?